How to Keep Your Cat From Making a Mess

 By the way, grooming your cat is something both you and your kitty might enjoy.
 It is a great way to spend some quality time together.

-4. Clean Quickly to Prevent a “Return to the Scene of the Crime”
+4. Clean a Mess Quickly to Prevent a “Return to the Scene of the Crime”

 According to an article by the Cornell University College of Veterinary Medicine, when a cat soils a given area, that area will be marked by the cat’s scent.